Every user in Unix like operating system is identified by a different integer number, this unique number is called as UserID.

 There are three types of UID defined for a process, which can be dynamically changed as per the privilege of task.

 The three different types of UIDs defined are :

 3. Saved UserID

-1. Real UserID : It is account of owner of this process.
+1. Real UserID : For a process, Real UserId is simply the UserID of the user that has started it.
 It defines which files that this process has access to.

-2. Effective UserID : It is normally same as Real UserID, but sometimes it is changed to enable a non-privileged user to access files that can only be accessed by root.
+2. Effective UserID : It is normally the same as Real UserID, but sometimes it is changed to enable a non-privileged user to access files that can only be accessed by a privileged user like root.

 You can print UID by simply typing id on terminal :

 uid=1000(mandeep) gid=1000(mandeep) groups=1000(mandeep), 4(adm), 24(cdrom), 27(sudo), 30(dip), 46(plugdev), 113(lpadmin), 128(sambashare)

 id command can be used to print real and effective user and group IDs